arundelo/sightreading/README.md

 TODO:
 -----

+- Improve interface:
-- Improve interface.
-(Animated visual feedback will make it easier for the user to understand what's happening.)
+  - Animated visual feedback will make it easier for the user to understand what's happening.
+  - The on-screen keyboard (mainly for the benefit of smartphone and tablet users) is clunky.
+I have an idea for a nice touch interface.
 - Make the game start easy and get progressively more difficult in response to the user's skill.
 - Intervals wider than an octave.